jonas1ara/Numerical-methods-fs/README.md

 - Techniques to estimate intermediate values between known data points (interpolation) or to fit a curve to a dataset (regression).

-### Singular Value Decomposition (SVD)

-- Used in linear algebra to factorize matrices into products of simple matrices and is fundamental in techniques like dimensionality reduction.
+### Monte Carlo Method

+- A statistical-numerical approach for simulation and problem-solving through the generation of random numbers.

 ### Fourier Transform

 - Used to transform signals between the time domain and the frequency domain, essential in signal processing and dynamic systems analysis.

-### Monte Carlo Method

-- A statistical-numerical approach for simulation and problem-solving through the generation of random numbers.

 ### Finite Element Method